eCom-dev5/eCom-Chatbot-UI/README.md

 ### Cart and checkout
 Authenticated visitors can add items to their cart, remove items from in their cart, and check out.
-These actions modify database stock counts (actual and available) to prevent orders exceeding stock.

-The checkout journey includes Stripe Checkout payment integration (in test mode).
-Several API calls are used to create a pending order, establish a payment session, and ultimately confirm the order.
-Database transactions are used where appropriate to ensure that changes (e.g. stock counts) are made only if all related queries are successful.
+We didn't implement any payment authentication page, but instead the user can

 ![Stripe Checkout integration](/readme-images/checkout.png)